What is social stigma?

 Students who identify as LGBTQ+ are often discriminated against in school and the community, which can lead to feelings of isolation and vulnerability.
 Similarly, students with physical or mental disabilities are often ignored by teachers and even their families, preventing them from overcoming their challenges.
 Teachers must coordinate with the community and school to overcome these stigmas and prevent them from affecting students’ future lives.

 To reduce stigmas in schools, awareness programs must be implemented among the community, schools, and parents.
-Teachers can learn about these stigmas by including a curriculum-based learning program that addresses the challenges that arise from stigmatization.
+Teachers can learn about these stigmas by including a curriculum-based learning program and sense of belonging that addresses the challenges that arise from stigmatization.
 A healthy and inclusive environment in schools, families, and the community can bring about positive change.

 Social stigmas related to race, gender, and other identifiers can have a profound impact on a student’s academic outcomes.
 It is the responsibility of schools and communities to support stigmatized children and create an inclusive society where every individual has the opportunity to reach their potential.
 This can be achieved by finding the root causes of discrimination and treating stigmatized children without any prejudices.
 As a school authority, it is your responsibility to ensure that students do not feel discriminated against based on any factor.
 This discussion highlights the ways social stigmas affect children’s academic outcomes and why they must be addressed.